El Fasher massacre: United Nations

 United Nations Secretary-General António Guterres called the fall of El Fasher a "terrible escalation" in violence and urged foreign countries to stop giving weapons or support to the fighting groups.
 The UN asked for a safe route so civilians can escape the city.
 The Office of the United Nations High Commissioner for Human Rights (OCHA) reported cases of people being killed without trial and ethnic motivations behind the killings.

 The UNHCR warned that growing violence in El Fasher forced thousands of people to flee, while many others are trapped in heavy fighting.
-Thomas Fletcher, the UN's Under-Secretary-General for Humanitarian Affairs, compared the violence to that of the Darfur genocide, and said, "El Fasher, already the scene of catastrophic levels of human suffering, has descended into an even darker hell."
+Fletcher compared the violence to that of the Darfur genocide, and said, "El Fasher, already the scene of catastrophic levels of human suffering, has descended into an even darker hell."
 Sudan representative for UNICEF, Sheldon Yett, compared it to the Rwandan genocide.

-From approximately 10 to 16 November, the United Nations Office for the Coordination of Humanitarian Affairs' (OCHA) Fletcher travelled to Darfur for a week long visit to see the state of the humanitarian crisis, and document it, and meet with RSF officials.
+From approximately 10 to 16 November, the United Nations Office for the Coordination of Humanitarian Affairs' (OCHA) Fletcher travelled to Darfur for a week long visit to see the state of the humanitarian crisis, document it, and meet with RSF officials.
 Prior to arriving in a remote town in Darfur nearby El Fasher, Fletcher's UN vehicle was struck by a drone prior to meeting RSF leadership.
 Senior RSF officials pledged to let the UN enter El Fasher to deliver aid to its civilians and investigate atrocities.
 Fletcher commented that although details by the end of the meeting were not solidified, the UN's entry would "likely [be] a matter of days, not months."
 He underscored that the UN and relevant parties must "be careful" that the RSF did not have a say in the delivery and destination of aid.
 During his visit, he described the suffering of displaced individuals as "unspeakable."

+In February 2026, The UN Security Council imposed sanctions on four RSF leaders for atrocities committed in el-Fasher: deputy commander Abdul Rahim Hamdan Dagalo and Brigadier General Al-Fateh Abdullah Idris, RSF deputy commander Gedo Hamdan Ahmed and field commander Tijani Ibrahim.
+A spokesman for the RSF-linked Tasis coalition dismissed the measures as unfair and based on what he called biased reporting.